Get Started with Explain Data

-- Select a mark in a viz.
+- Open a dashboard or sheet in a workbook.

 Tips for using Explain Data

-- The view must contain marks that are aggregated using SUM, AVG, COUNT, COUNTD or AGG (a calculated field).
+- The view must contain marks that are aggregated using SUM, AVG, COUNT, COUNTD, or AGG (a calculated field).

 - For information on what characteristics make a data source more interesting for use with Explain Data, see Requirements and Considerations for Using Explain Data.

-Scroll to see explanation details.
+Scroll to see more explanation details.

 Note: Creators and Explorers who have editing permissions can also control Explain Data Settings.
 For more information, see Control Access to Explain Data.

-- Run Explain Data on a mark.
+- Run Explain Data on a dashboard, sheet, or mark.

 Authors have the option to open Explain Data Settings to control which fields are included in the analysis.
 For more information, see Change fields used for statistical analysis(Link opens in a new window).